Housing & Residential Life at Eastern...where your college experience begins!Apply Now

 Q: Who are the staff in my hall?

 A: Each residence hall has a professional, full-time staff member.
-These professionals are called Residential Life Coordinators (RLCs) in Streeter, Dressler, Pearce and Brewster Halls.
-Area coordinators work in Dryden, Anderson, and snyamncut.
 Each hall is also staffed by student staff members called Community Advisors (CAs) that live on each floor.

 Q: What is a Living Learning Community (LLC)?

 A: Living Learning Communities (LLC) are communities that bring together students, staff and faculty in environments outside the classroom to provide a deeper level of learning and collaboration.
 Students in these communities meet frequently and work closely to excel in classes and to enhance their overall college experience.
+Living Learning Communities have LLC Mentors who work with residents on academics and resources.
 To learn more about LLCs please visit Living Learning Communities.

 Q: How do I apply for the residence halls?